Implantable cardioverter-defibrillator (ICD)

-During surgery, one or more flexible, insulated wires (leads) are inserted into veins near your collarbone and guided, with the help of X-ray images, to your heart.
-The ends of the leads are secured to your heart, while the other ends are attached to the generator, which is usually implanted under the skin beneath your collarbone.
-The procedure usually takes a few hours.
+During surgery to implant the ICD, the doctor guides one or more flexible, insulated wires (leads) into veins near the collarbone to the heart using X-ray images as a guide.
+The ends of the leads attach to the heart.
+The other ends attach to a device (shock generator) that's implanted under the skin beneath the collarbone.
+The procedure to implant an ICD usually takes a few hours.

 After the procedure

-- Vigorous above-the-shoulder activities or exercises, including golf, tennis, swimming, bicycling, bowling or vacuuming
+- Vigorous, above-the-shoulder activities or exercises, including golf, tennis, swimming, bicycling, bowling or vacuuming

 - Strenuous exercise programs